arya-zarei/SchoolProjects/README.md

-# 💻 Programming Projects
+# 💻 Repository of Programming Projects I have completed at Western University.

 ### 👋 Hi there!

-### I’m a Computer Science student at Western University.

-### 📂 Take a look at some of the projects I’ve completed! 🚀
+### 📂 Explore some of the projects I’ve completed! 🚀